Traveling in Spain Tips for the First Time: What You Need to Know Before You Go

 - Try local wines, vermouth, or cava instead of always sticking to beer or soft drinks

-- Know the Tipping Norms
+- Know 5–10% is appreciated the Tipping Norms

 - Look for Busy Places